willfish/markdown-cv/index.md

 `January 2018 - now`
 **Senior Software Engineer**, MyDrive Solutions Ltd, London
   - _Responsibilities_
-    - Supporting and educating team members
+    - Supporting and providing relevant training for team members
     - Mentoring junior developers
     - Speaking with customers about integrations and requirements
     - Understanding and aligning with product owner on technical priorities in the backlog